-Relationship violence is a pattern of behavior in an intimate relationship that is used to establish power and control over another person through fear and intimidation.
-Whether you refer to an experience as dating violence, domestic violence, intimate partner violence or relationship violence, all terms mean that one partner has gained more power over time through the use of controlling tactics.
+Relationship violence is a pattern of behavior in an intimate relationship that is used to establish power and control over another person.
+The terms dating violence, domestic violence, intimate partner violence and relationship violence all refer to a relationship in which one partner has attempted to gain power or control over another.

-VAV counselors work with students to explore the impact of violence on their lives, create safety plans and explore other options.
+VAV counselors work with students to explore the impact of violence on their lives, create safety plans and explore options for personal well-being.

-VAV counselors work with individuals to understand what is happening in their relationship.
-VAV does not pressure anyone to end their relationship - we trust that you are the expert in your life.
-However, our staff believe that if there is a history of violence in a relationship, abuse is likely to continue in the future and may escalate.
-We are here to listen and discuss your options.
-All CMHC appointments are confidential and are not part of your academic record.
-To learn more about the CMHC confidentiality policy click here.
+VAV counselors work with individuals to help them understand what is happening in their relationship.
+Counselors do not pressure anyone to end their relationship, trusting that the individual is the expert in their life.
+However, if there is a history of violence in a relationship, abuse is likely to continue and may escalate.
+Counselors are here to listen and discuss options.
+All appointments are confidential and are not part of a student’s academic record.
+Learn more about the VAV’s confidentiality policy.